ChallenBellamey/interview-katas/Node.md

 # The LateRooms Group Node task

+> It is recommended you review the [submission guidelines](SUBMISSION-GUIDELINES.md) before starting the exercise.

 Please take a couple of hours at most to tackle this task.
 Your solution will be the basis for a discussion during our interview.

 ## The Task